ahmadajmi/learning-javascript/chapter3.md

 ##### object literal pros

 - Shorter to type
-- Emphazies that objects are simple mutable hashes and not somthing that needs to be backed from a class.
+- Emphasizes that objects are simple mutable hashes and not something that needs to be backed from a class.

 ##### More info